snapADDY/snapaddy-contact-person-search-demo-app/README.md

 This will install all necessary dependencies and start a local dev server.
 Open `http://localhost:4200` in Chrome/Edge-chromium.
 And you're good to go.

+## Important / relevant files
+- Check `src\app\types\extension-functions.ts` for function references appended to the `window` object by the contact person search browser extension
+- Check `src\app\services\contact-person-search.service.ts` for an example service implementation that uses the provided extension functions